Wondering whether that parent on the other side of the meeting room would make a good Cub Scout, Boy Scout or Venturing leader?

-I always make two jokes during Step 2: 1.)
+Always make two jokes during Step 2: 1.)
 It’s not a campout without burnt pork butt involved (Scouts burning bacon) and 2.)
 It’s not a campout without Nutter Butters.
 I don’t really know why the second, but they always make the backpack trips.

 No-Shows: More than not, the folks never show up again.
-They self-eliminate the time I have to spend with them as a leader and more than not, the folks who come back the next week with Oreo cookies bring more than one pack … which is the final test.
+They self-eliminate the time you have to spend with them as a leader and more than not, the folks who come back the next week with Oreo cookies bring more than one pack … which is the final test.

-Enough for Everyone: If they bring back cookies to me, who cares… If they thought it through to make sure each and every boy in the pack or troop has a cookie, their heart is in the right place from the word go.
+Enough for Everyone: If they bring back cookies to you, who cares… If they thought it through to make sure each and every boy in the pack or troop has a cookie, their heart is in the right place from the word go.

-See, I can train you in Scouting … you either have the right heart or you don’t.
-I surround myself with leadership who has their heart in the game for the boys.
+Surround myself with leadership who has their heart in the game for the boys.
 The boys come first.
 Always.